Meeting new people can be awkward. What should you say? How can you make a good impression? How do you keep a conversation going?

 relationships are vital to happiness and networking is the key to getting jobs and building a fulfilling career.
 But what’s the best way to build rapport and create trust?
 Plain and simple, who can explain how to get people to like you?
 Robin Dreeke can.

 Robin was head of the FBI’s Behavioral Analysis Program and has studied interpersonal relations for over 27 years.

-He is the author of the excellent book, It’s Not All About “Me”: The Top Ten Techniques for Building Quick Rapport with Anyone.
+It’s Not All About “Me”: The Top Ten Techniques for Building Quick Rapport with Anyone.